ianstormtaylor/slate/docs/guides/installing-slate.md

 npm install react react-dom
 ```

 _Note, if you'd rather use a pre-bundled version of Slate, you can `npm install slate` and retrieve the bundled `dist/slate.js` file!
-It comes with React pre-bundled as well, so you can use it as a single file._
+Check out the [Using the Bundled Source](./using-the-bundled-source.md) guide for more information._

 Once you've install it, you'll need to import it.